jchen31995/Personal-React-Redux-Boilerplate/documentation/react-structure.md

 ```
 This scales much better because every feature/component is organized and easy to find.
 However, one drawback to this approach is that some actions or files may be used across different components and may not be specific to any one component.
 Eventually, you may have to created some sort of `shared` or `general` folder.

+TLDR: This approach is great and scales wells

 ## Ducks approach
 This is a project structure where it marries the function-first and feature-first approach.
 It follows something like this:
 ```